johnpc/chat/README.md

 - **Progressive Web App (PWA)**: Install as a native app with offline capabilities
 - **Clean Interface**: Modern, responsive UI with custom CSS styling and smooth theme transitions
 - **Real-time Streaming**: Streaming responses for a natural conversation flow
-- **Claude 4 Sonnet**: Powered by Anthropic's latest Claude 4 Sonnet model via AWS Bedrock
+- **Claude Models**: Powered by Anthropic's Claude models via AWS Bedrock (configurable via environment variable)
 - **New Conversation**: Always opens to a fresh, empty conversation by default
 - **Conversation Management**: Create, switch between, and delete conversations with persistent history
 - **Clear All Conversations**: One-click button to wipe all conversation history and start fresh